-INITIAL DISCUSSIONS ON THE ZERO DRAFT OF THE OUTCOME DOCUMENT FOR THE UN CONFERENCE ON SUSTAINABLE DEVELOPMENT: 25-27 JANUARY 2012
+PREPARATIONS FOR THE UN CONFERENCE ON SUSTAINABLE DEVELOPMENT: 23 APRIL - 4 MAY 2012

-The initial discussions on the "zero draft" of the outcome document for the UN Conference on Sustainable Development (UNCSD or Rio+20) begin today at UN Headquarters in New York.
-The "zero draft" was developed by the Co-Chairs and Bureau of the UNCSD Preparatory Committee and is intended to serve as the basis for negotiations between now and the Conference, scheduled to take place in Rio de Janeiro, Brazil, from 20-22 June 2012.
-Titled "The Future We Want," the zero draft incorporates the input that the UNCSD Secretariat received from member states and other stakeholders as well as comments offered during the 15-16 December 2011 Second Intersessional Meeting of the UNCSD.
+The second round of "informal informal" consultations on the "zero draft" of the UN Conference on Sustainable Development (UNCSD or Rio+20) outcome document begins on 23 April 2012, at UN Headquarters in New York.
+The negotiations will resume consideration of the zero draft following previous talks held in New York in mid-January and late March.

+The zero draft was originally developed by the Co-Chairs and Bureau of the UNCSD Preparatory Committee.
+Titled "The Future We Want" and 19 pages in length, the original document was released on 10 January 2012.
+This version of the draft incorporated input received by the UNCSD Secretariat from member states and other stakeholders, as well as comments offered during a 15-16 December 2011 Second Intersessional Meeting of the UNCSD.